 The announcement of Telstra Plus is one of several changes expected for the telco in 2019.
 Earlier this year, Telstra announced a partnership with Samsung to be the exclusive Australian carrier of the Samsung Galaxy S10 5G phone.
-There are also 5G phones from OPPO and LG to be released later, which will also be available through Telstra.
+There are also 5G phones from OPPO and LG devices, which are also be available through Telstra.
 This is great news if you’re eager to start using Telstra’s 5G network, which is being rolled out to more sites across Australia.

-This is the latest in a series of customer-first initiatives launched by Australia’s largest telco, including the removal of excess data charges on mobile plans and a new range of no lock-in plans set to launch in June, 2019.
+This is one of the many customer-first initiatives launched by Australia’s largest telco, including the removal of excess data charges on mobile plans and a new range of no lock-in plans launched in June, 2019.